 It’s helpful to have a collection of recipes with short cooking times to quickly prepare weeknight dinners.
 Not only quick-cooking meals are time-saving, but they are also very helpful in summer because you don’t have to have your stove on for hours.

 For example, you only need to have the burner on for 7 minutes to make these Easy Sauteed Zucchini or this PanFried Rainbow Trout.
-And if you have some frozen quinoa in the fridge, you can make this Green Quinoa Salad in just a few minutes without turning on the stove.
+And if you have some frozen quinoa in the fridge, you can make this Quinoa Vegetable Salad in just a few minutes without turning on the stove.

 2. Healthy No-Cook Recipes